Delta earnings fall far short of expectations because of high fuel costs and service problems - KESQ

 By Chris Isidore, CNN Business

-Delta Air Lines earned its biggest profit since the start of the pandemic in its latest quarter, but higher fuel costs, labor issues and service problems caused it to earn far less than investors expected.
+A bad quarter for Delta Air Lines passengers turned into a bad quarter for Delta investors, as the costs of service disruptions, coupled with high fuel prices and rising pay for employees, caused the company to fall well short of earnings forecasts.

-The company reported Wednesday that it earned $735 million in the second quarter.
-Analysts surveyed by Refinitiv had expected earnings of $1.1 billion for the company.
+Delta posted adjusted earnings of $735 million in the second quarter, its biggest profit since the start of the pandemic.
+But analysts surveyed by Refinitiv had expected earnings of $1.1 billion for the airline.

+Shares fell 6% in morning trading.
+Delta is the first US airline to report second-quarter results, so shares of rivals United, American and Southwest were also lower on the Delta report, with American dropping 4%, United and Southwest down roughly 1%.

+Delta executives admitted they made major mistakes, including having too many flights on the schedule, which led to widespread flight cancellations.
+Those cancellations caused operating costs to be much greater than expected, for items such as overtime pay, and damaged the company’s reputation with customers.

 Average fuel costs for Delta rose to $3.82 a gallon, up 37% from the first quarter and up 82% from the final quarter of 2021.
 Delta had previously told investors it expected to pay between $3.20 and $3.35 in the second quarter.
 It now expects to pay slightly less in the third quarter, with fuel costing between $3.45 and $3.60 a gallon.